DigitalState/Platform/platform/documentation/environments/lab/index.md

 ### 6. Run the install playbook with Ansible

-Install the dockerized application locally with the following Ansible install command:
+Run the following command to install the dockerized application:

 ```
 ansible-playbook ./install.yml